Nevertheless, our job is to figure something out.

-Overfitting happens when a model latches on to the particulars of a data set, leaving it at risk of not being able to generalize to new data.
-The easy way to tell if you are overfitting is to test your model against unseen data, and if there is a big dropoff in model accuracy between training and testing data, you are likely overfitting.
+Overfitting happens when a model latches on to the particulars of a data set, leaving it unable to generalize to new data.
+To test for overfitting, test your model against unseen data.
+If there is a big dropoff in model accuracy between training and testing data, you are likely overfitting.

 Cross-validation is a technique where we slice and dice the training data, training our model with different subsets of the total data.
 The purpose here is to find a model which is fairly robust to the particulars of a subset of training data, thereby reducing the risk of overfitting.

 Most models have hyperparameters.
 For neural networks, the number of training epochs is a hyperparameter.
 For random forests, hyperparameters include things like the size of each decision tree and the number of trees.

 We tune hyperparameters using our validation data set.

 Model evaluation happens when we send new data to the model that it has not seen during the training and validation process.
 We have to be careful not to let any information leak into the training data, meaning that we should never feed aggregates of training + evaluation data to a model.